 The Regional Mithun Breeding Farm, Arong, is situated on a pleasant hill at an elevation of 1400.
 It is 31 km from Samdrup Jongkhar along the Trashigang/Samdrup Jongkhar highway.
 The vegetation is temperate broad-leaved and is quintessential for mithuns.
 It established the regional Mithun Breeding Farm in the year 1977.
 The Mithun (Bos frontalis) is known to be a nocturnal wanderer, reared as high as 3500ft.
 Its yellow milk with 9.5% fat does not find favor for human consumption.

 Mithun locally recognized as Bamey is a domesticated form of Gaur (Bos Gauras) locally known as Rilang.
-Using mithuns for cross breeding is very prevalent amongst the cattle owners of Bhutan and dates back as early as the 17th century.
+Using mithuns for cross-breeding is very prevalent amongst the cattle owners of Bhutan and dates back as early as the 17th century.
 Mithun has continued to play a significant role in the spiritual and cultural life of the Bhutanese.

-We regard the Mithuns the finest breed of bison in Bhutan, and it will be worthwhile to stop for a while to discover and photograph impressive animals.
+We regard the Mithuns as the finest breed of bison in Bhutan, and it will be worthwhile to stop for a while to discover and photograph impressive animals.
 The Mithuns raised here are supplied to the farmers of the six eastern districts.